optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### What is estimagic?

 - Library for difficult numerical optimization
-- Tools for nonlinear estimation
+- Tools for nonlinear estimation and inference
 - Wraps many other optimizer libraries:
     - Scipy, Nlopt, TAO, Pygmo, ...
 - Harmonized interface